SuvaShahria/ChessApp/README.md

 # Project-2: Chess App
 ## Team Members:

-* Suva Shahria - Team Lead, Chess Logic, Chess Visualization, Controller, Communication between front-end and backend.
+* Suva Shahria - Team Lead, Chess Logic, Chess Visualization, Communication between front-end and backend for chess logic.
 * Matthew LaFleur- Login/Registration with the use of AuthGuard.
 * Max Goncharov - Documentation and CSS on home page.
 * Andrew Curry - Spring MVC, Handled majority of the backend and Testing.